Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 Although the disorder presents its challenges, individuals can significantly improve their quality of life by seeking appropriate treatment, such as therapy, medication, and support networks.

-The experiences of these celebrities demonstrate that with the right support and intervention, individuals with PTSD can recover and find fulfillment in their lives.
+The experiences of these celebrities demonstrate that with the right support and rehab, individuals with PTSD can recover and find fulfillment in their lives.

-Michael Phelps, a renowned Olympic swimmer, has openly shared his journey with PTSD.
+Michael Phelps, a renowned Olympic swimmer, has openly shared his journey with complex PTSD.

 While PTSD can impact anyone, certain groups are more susceptible to developing the disorder.

-Military veterans who have experienced combat or traumatic events during their service often face a higher risk of PTSD.
+Military veterans who have a psychiatric disorder or who have experienced combat or traumatic events during their service often face a higher risk of dealing with PTSD.

 However, it is crucial to recognize that PTSD can affect individuals from all walks of life, irrespective of age, gender, or occupation.
 It is important to prioritize mental health support and foster a compassionate and understanding society for all those affected by PTSD.